au-ts/libvmm/README.md

 For information on the project and how to use it, please see the [manual](docs/MANUAL.md).

+If you are interested in how the development of libvmm is progressing, please see the [roadmap](https://github.com/au-ts/libvmm/issues/23).

 ## Getting started

 To quickly show off the project, we will run the `simple` example.
 This example is